-There is absolutely no doubt that South Africa is a formidable example of democracy in its continent, despite its challenges in the application of majority rule, attempts at social cohesion, neo-liberalisation of its political economy, global politics and immigration (Umezurike, 2015).
-South African democracy is passing through some difficulties including especially poverty, unemployment, inequality, high level of HIV/AIDS, corruption, plummeting educational standards, electricity shedding, loss of rand value in the global market and rampant strikes especially in the mining industry.
+There is absolutely no doubt that South Africa is a formidable example of democracy in its continent, although it is unlikely that it does not experience challenges in the application of its majority rule including in social cohesion, neo-liberalisation of its political economy, global politics and immigration (Umezurike, 2015).
+South African democracy is passing through some difficulties including especially poverty, unemployment, inequality, high level of HIV/AIDS, corruption, plummeting educational standards, electricity shedding, loss of rand value in the global market and rampant strikes especially in the mining industry (see Andreasson, 2011).

-A cause for concern is this latest Nkandlagate that besmirched the country over the past few years.
-The investigation culminating in a report by the Public Protector was highly contested in the public arena and at executive, parliamentary and judiciary levels.
+A cause for concern is this latest Nkandlagate drama that besmirched the country over the past few years.
+The investigation and report of the Public Protector was highly contested in the public arena and at executive, parliamentary and judiciary levels.
 The constitutional powers of the Public Protector were challenged by both the President and Speaker of the National Assembly, while the Public Protector and the opposition parties held the view that the findings and remedial action of the Public Protector could not be set aside or reviewed by any other body except the judiciary; the President and Speaker of National Assembly's view was that they were merely recommendations that could be rejected using other bodies.
-The Constitutional Court decision supported the view of the Public Protector and confirmed that the President and Speaker's second guessing of the remedial action was a breach of the constitution.
+The Constitutional Court decision supported the view of the Public Protector and satisfied that the President and Speaker's second guessing of the remedial action was a breach of the constitution.

 The practice of majority rule in a democracy does not guarantee best practice in a society, especially if other principles of democracy are neglected.
-Other principles of democracy that must be adhered to include the following: rule of law, constitutionalism, citizen's participation in management of their affairs, periodic free and fair elections; government existence to serve the citizens and the citizens in turn making decisions as to who should serve them, separation of powers, checks and balances among the three arms of government and respect for human rights and fundamental freedom as outlined in the constitution.
+Other principles of democracy that must be adhered to include the following: rule of law, constitutionalism, citizen's participation in management of their affairs, periodic free and fair elections; government existence is to serve the citizens and people should be able to remove the government/leadership through legal means, separation of powers, checks and balances among the three arms of government and respect for human rights and fundamental freedom as outlined in the constitution.